Street Outreach & Support Services

 The Espaniel/Menzies Education Fund

-The Espaniel/Menzies Education Fund provides a modest bursary every year to two Aboriginal men in order to help them further their education through secondary, post-secondary or apprenticeship programs.
-The awards of $500 can be used toward school-related expenses such as tuition, books and supplies, or transportation.
+The Espaniel/Menzies Education Fund offers an annual bursary to two Indigenous men to help them further their education through secondary, post-secondary, or apprenticeship programs.
+These $500 awards can be used towards school-related expenses such as tuition, books, supplies, or transportation.